 The Avalanche's ride and handling are surprisingly car-like.
 While other trucks have a bouncy, harsh or floaty ride, the reviewers say the Avalanche handles the pavement smoothly.
 The steering gets mixed reviews with some complaining about a lack of road feel.
 However, the brakes are well-liked.

 The Avalanche comes standard with rear-wheel drive, but any model is available in four-wheel drive with low-range gearing.
 The 4WD system features several modes operated with a dial on the dashboard.
 A special Z71 Off-Road package, optional on LT2 and LT3 models, includes an off-road suspension, 18-inch wheels, on-/off-road tires, automatic locking rear differential, high-pressure shocks and a skid plate package that helps protect the undercarriage.

 - "Handling characteristics exceed expectations, and after climbing up into, and behind the wheel, one soon forgets the Avalanche's overall mass.
 The driving experience is really quite pleasant." -- PickupTruck.com

-Reviewers love the Avalanche's hauling capabilities.
-While it's not the best choice if you own a construction company, the Avalanche can handle most of the loads weekend warriors throw at it, thanks to its innovative midgate design.
+Reviewers love the Avalanche's hauling capabilities, and think its a great choice for someone looking for a vehicle with a spacious cab, as well as the occasional pickup bed.
+The Avalanche can handle most of the loads weekend warriors throw at it, thanks to its innovative midgate design.
 With the midgate in place, the Avalanche fits five or six passengers and features a short cargo box measuring 5.3 feet.
 With the midgate folded down or removed and the rear seat folded, the truck has room for two or three passengers in the front seat, but extends the cargo box to 8.2 feet.
-Reviewers love its versatility.
-Hauling capacity for the 2WD Avalanche is 1,408 pounds and 1,487 pounds for the 4WD

 - "A workhorse for routine hauling." -- Auto Mall USA.